ezachrisen/indigo/guide.md

 There is no macro to do aggregate math on lists or maps.
 It is recommended to do such calculations outside rule evaluation and provide the data in the input.
 See [this discussion](https://groups.google.com/g/cel-go-discuss/c/1Y_1APJHk0c/m/JSsKRdGeAQAJ) in the CEL group for more information.

+## Functions
+Functions allow us to manipulate input values to assist in evaluation.
+See the [CEL documentation](https://github.com/google/cel-spec/blob/master/doc/langdef.md#list-of-standard-definitions) for a complete list.

+Here are a few favorites:

+- ``size`` gets the length of a string, list or map
+- ``contains`` checks if a string contains another string
+- ``startsWith`` checks if a string begins with a prefix
+- ``endsWith`` checks if a string ends with a suffix
+- ``matches`` matches a string against a regular expression

+There are also functions related to types, such as:

+- ``type`` returns the type of the value
+- ``string`` converts an int or a timestamp to a string

+We'll cover functions related to timestamps and durations later.

 </br>
 </br>